Kip Janvrin

 Kip Janvrin (born July 8, 1965 in Guthrie Center, Iowa) is an American former decathlete.
 Janvrin is a native of Panora, Iowa and is now the Co-Head Track & Field Coach at the University of Central Missouri in Warrensburg, Missouri.

 College career

 Janvrin is a 1988 graduate of Simpson College, an NCAA Division III school in Indianola, Iowa.
 He won three NCAA Division III titles in the decathlon, as well as individual titles in the pole vault and 400 meter hurdles.
+He was also an NCAA Division I All-American, placing 8th in the decathlon at the 1988 NCAA Division I Outdoor Track and Field Championships.